Brodevil/Alice/README.md

 - The Project Alice had something different from other desktop assistant like Jarvis and Friday
 - Usually the motivation for Alice was that, I had several features Idea, but I not want to just copy like other, So I got self motive to make Alice, Unique can better than others

+### Still the program is in development.
+Soon the Project will completed and all the wiki and Docs will be created.